 We created this itinerary starting and ending in Bucharest, but depending on your flights, we can start or end the tour in Sibiu, Cluj or Targu Mures.

-The price starts from 450 EUR/person.
-This price is valid for a group of 8 persons and for a price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.
+The price starts from 495 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 Overnight in Bucharest.